Georgia’s Stance On Texting While Driving

 Distraction behind the wheel remains a top cause of car accidents in Georgia, with AAA reporting those who text-and-drive are more likely to be involved in a serious crash.
 With texting and driving accidents on the rise nationally, there was at least a sliver of a silver lining in Georgia’s stringent update to the state’s distracted driving law appears to be making a notable dent.

 Now, based on surveys, traffic ticket tallies, and crash statistics from mid-2018 (when the law went into effect) to the middle of this year, the Georgia Governor’s Highway Safety Office told the Atlanta Journal Constitution it appears drivers are increasingly aware of the law and are beginning to take it more seriously.

-Early Indicators of Georgia’s Texting-and-Driving Law
+Impact Georgia’s Texting-and-Driving Law

 The state’s sweeping “Hands-Free Law” requires one to keep their entire person physically clear of a cell phone, with the exception of a hands-free device used for voice communication/phone calls.